 CARILLON BELL FUND This fund shall be used specifically to repair or replace the Electronic Carillon (bell chimes) of the church.
 Funding Goal = $4,250

-STAINED GLASS FUND This fund shall be used specifically for the purchase and installation of stained glasses windows in the alter the area of the church.
+STAINED GLASS FUND This fund shall be used specifically for the purchase and installation of stained glasses windows in the altar area of the church.
 Funding Goal = $30,000.00